 How Much is the 1943 Steel Penny Worth?

-The US Mint struck over 600,000,000 of the Lincoln Wheat Penny in 1943, which is a fairly large mintage.
+The United States Mint struck over 600,000,000 of the Lincoln Wheat Penny in 1943, which is a fairly large mintage.
 Thus, it is safe to say that the coin is pretty common in numismatic terms.
-Specimens in circulated conditions aren't worth more than 15 to 30 cents.
-According to the PCGS coin price guide though, uncirculated coins can be worth from $7 (graded MS60) to $3,500 (graded MS68).

 Interestingly enough, in 1944, when the US Mint should have returned to the bronze alloy, some zinc-coated steel planchets ended up in the pressing machines and were struck with the 1944 mint year.
 The 1944 Steel Penny is extremely rare.
 One specimen in mint state (graded MS66) was sold at an auction for $408,000 on August 22, 2021!